hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 | service.consensus.replicas                  | Replica count of the brokers                                                                                     |
 | service.consensus.grpc.port                 | Grpc port of consensus service |

-The snapshot of orderer service with example values is below
+The organization with orderer type will have orderers service.
+The snapshot of orderers service with example values is below
 ```yaml
         orderers:
         # This sample has multiple orderers as an example.